True Bible Facts and Biblical Stories

 -

-Satan will give this beast power.
+Satan will provide this beast with power.

 -